learn-academy-2022-bravo/week-3-assessment-Velasqj8/interview-questions.md

   Your answer: The extended lifecycle method is required in a React class component.

-  Researched answer: Constructor is the lifecycle method required in a React class component because it is used to create data that belongs to the class.
+  Researched answer: The render method is required in a React class component and returns one element.